Login

 Get started

-Annual leave is the most common - and most popular - form of paid leave around the world.
+Annual leave is the most common form of paid leave around the world.
 Also known as statutory or holiday leave, it is the number of paid days or weeks employees can take off work to relax and recharge.
 Annual leave is given in addition to local public and bank holidays.
+Understanding international paid vacation policies is vital for creating job satisfaction among a global workforce.

 1. Bahrain